CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

 ## Task 2: Setup Automated Evaluation with Built-in Evaluation Metrics

-TIn this lab, you will configure automated evaluation using built-in metrics to measure model performance quickly and accurately.
+In this task, you will configure automated evaluation using built-in metrics to measure model performance quickly and accurately.

 1. From the left navigation menu, under the **Access and Improve** section, select **Evaluation (1)**.
 On the **Assess and compare AI application performance** select **Automated evaluations (2)** tab.
 Select **Create a new evaluation (3)**.